jbarratt/serialized.net/_posts/2010-03-15-adding-iscsi-exports-to-opensolaris-for-remote-time-machine.markdown

 I'm not sure I'd want to use the iSCSI option with a laptop, so I use a hybrid of the second and third options.

 I'm running Snow Leopard Server on a Mac Mini with limited disk space.
-I've got a large server running OpenSolaris about which I <a href="http://serialized.net/2009/02/the-littlest-thumper-opensolaris-nas-on-an-msi-wind-pc/">blogged previously.</a>
+I've got a large server running OpenSolaris about which I [blogged previously.](http://serialized.net/2009/02/the-littlest-thumper-opensolaris-nas-on-an-msi-wind-pc/)

 Here are the brief steps you need to take to get it working.

-On the Snow Leopard Server, install the <a href="http://www.studionetworksolutions.com/products/product_detail.php?t=more&pi=11">ISCSI initiator from GlobalSan.</a>
+On the Snow Leopard Server, install the [ISCSI initiator from GlobalSan.](http://www.studionetworksolutions.com/products/product_detail.php?t=more&pi=11)

 On your OpenSolaris server, make sure you've installed the support packages needed.
 {% highlight text %}